Surge sends Mercer County schools to remote learning until Sept. 27

-PRINCETON — Mercer County Public School students will switch to remote learning today and return to classrooms on Sept.
+PRINCETON — Mercer County Schools will switch to remote learning on Thursday and return to classrooms on Sept.
 27.

-Amy Harrison, information and data specialist for the school system, said the reasons relate to several COVID-related factors.
+Amy Harrison, information and data specialist for the school system, said Wednesday morning the reasons for the change relate to several COVID-related factors.

-The school system made the decision Tuesday night, posting that “under the guidance of the Mercer County Health Department,” Mercer County Schools will move to remote learning today through Friday, Sept.
-24. Students will return to in-person learning on Monday, Sept.
-27.
+The school system made the decision Tuesday night, posting that “under the guidance of the Mercer County Health Department, Mercer County Schools will move to remote learning beginning, Thursday, September 16th through Friday, September 24th.
+Students will return to in-person learning on Monday, September 27th.”

 All sports games and practices are postponed during the remote learning period.